smogon/pokemon-showdown/PROTOCOL.md

 `|-ability|POKEMON|ABILITY`

-> The `ABILITY` of the `POKEMON` has been changed or revealed due to a move or ability.
+> The `ABILITY` of the `POKEMON` has been changed due to a move/ability, or it has
-> This also includes abilities that reveal themselves upon switch-in, like Mold Breaker.
+> activated in a way that could not be better described by one of the other minor
+> messages.
+For example, Clear Body sends `-fail` when it blocks stat drops, while
+> Mold Breaker sends this message to reveal itself upon switch-in.
+>
-> The only move tha does not trigger this message is Skill Swap, so that if you use Skill
+> Note that Skill Swap does not send this message despite it changing abilities,
-> Swap between teammates in a doubles or triples battle, the abilities of the two Pokémon
+> because it does not reveal abilities when used between allies in a Double or
-> are not revealed to the opponent, similar to its behavior in game.
+> Triple Battle.

 `|-endability|POKEMON`